 c) Occipital Lobe

 Explanation: The brain is divided into various areas called the Broca’s areas.
 These areas process and control the various actions of the body.
 Area 4 is situated in the Frontal Lobe and this area is responsible for the motor functions of the body.
 It is the highest center for motor activity.

 6. When an EEG is taken from the Occipital Region of the brain, what signal will cause the maximum amount of noise?

 d) EEG from other parts of the brain

-Explanation: EOG stands for electroocculogram and it the signal that is taken from the eye.
-Occipital lobe is the center for eye movements so if an EEG is being taken from the Occipital Lobe, the incoming signals from the eyes (EOG) will act like noise to them.
+Explanation: EOG stands for electrooculogram and it the signal that is taken from the eye.
+The occipital lobe is the center for eye movements so if an EEG is being taken from the Occipital Lobe, the incoming signals from the eyes (EOG) will act as noise to them.

 7. Which of the following conditions will give slow waves with high amplitude?